Setup l2tp vpn edgerouter: Quick Guide, Tips, and Best Practices

 Can I use DNS filtering or logging with L2TP/IPsec on EdgeRouter?

 Yes.
 You can point VPN clients to your preferred DNS servers and implement logging for VPN activity in EdgeOS.
 This depends on your privacy needs and legal considerations in your area.
-Edge vpn change location: how to switch Edge VPN server locations for streaming, privacy, and gaming
+Microsoft edge vs chrome reddit 2026

 How do I upgrade EdgeRouter firmware without breaking VPN settings?